 In 2000, Python’s core development team moved to Beopen.com, and in October 2000, Python 2.0 was released with many improvisations including a garbage collector and support for Unicode.

-Python today has multiple implementations including Jython, scripted in Java language for Java Virtual Machine; IronPython written in C# for the Common Language Infrastructure, and PyPy version written in RPython and translated into C. To be noted, Cpython which is written in C and developed by Python Software Foundation is the default and most popular implementation of Python.
-While these implementations work in the native language they are written in, they are also capable of interacting with other languages through use of modules.
-Most of these modules work on community development model and are open-source and free.
+Python today has multiple implementations including Python, scripted in Java language for Java Virtual Machine; IronPython written in C# for the Common Language Infrastructure, and PyPy version written in RPython and translated into C. To be noted, CPython which is written in C and developed by Python Software Foundation is the default and most popular implementation of Python.
+While these implementations work in the native language they are written in, they are also capable of interacting with other languages through the use of modules.
+Most of these modules work on a community development model and are open-source and free.

-Released in February 2015, Python 3.4.3 offers drastic improvement in Unicode support, among other new features.
-Python 3.5 is currently in development, with scheduled release in September 2015.
+Released in February 2015, Python 3.4.3 offers a drastic improvement in Unicode support, among other new features.
+Python 3.5 is currently in development, with a scheduled release in September 2015.

-The diverse application of the Python language is a result of the combination of features which give this language an edge over others.
+The diverse application of the Python language is a result of the combination of features that give this language an edge over others.
 Some of the benefits of programming in Python include:

 The Python Package Index (PyPI) contains numerous third-party modules that make Python capable of interacting with most of the other languages and platforms.

-Python provides a large standard library which includes areas like internet protocols, string operations, web services tools and operating system interfaces.
-Many high use programming tasks have already been scripted into the standard library which reduces length of code to be written significantly.
+Python provides a large standard library that includes areas like internet protocols, string operations, web services tools, and operating system interfaces.
+Many high-use programming tasks have already been scripted into the standard library which reduces the length of code to be written significantly.